-CalTestBed does not score specific technologies higher than others, but does require the innovation to fit within the requirements outlined in the Application Manual.
+CalTestBed does not score specific technologies higher than others.
+Innovations must fit within the technology type and category requirements in the Application Manual.

 Does my project have to be a technology?

 You are required to have a prototype ready for testing to be eligible for a CalTestBed voucher.